maxonthegit/PPspliT/README.md

 11. *Exit/entry effects applied to shapes that are part of a slide layout are only partially supported*
 &mdash; In fact, these shapes are turned into placeholders (instead of disappearing altogether) when one attempts to delete them.
+While this is not an issue in the vast majority of cases, if such placeholders have a formatting applied (e.g., a background color) they may stay visible even when they are not expected to.

 12. *Adjustment of slide numbers on a PPTX file that is imported into PowerPoint
 <=2003 using the Microsoft Office Compatibility Pack*